 Summary of Fees

-Fee summaries for Winter Mini 2019 through Fall 2020 are presented on the following pages.
+Fee summaries for Fall 2020 through Summer 2021 are presented on the following pages.
 Please visit www.lsco.edu/tuitionfees/tuitionfees.asp for the most current tuition and fees.

 Note that "total charge" does not include the following fees: